sictweb/bti425-2020/graded-work/assign3.md

 <a routerLink='/customers'>Customer list</a>
 ```

 Notice that the path is an *absolute* path from the root of the URL space.
-It's probably a good aidea to adopt this convention.
+It's probably a good idea to adopt this convention.

 Now, edit all the links in the nav menu, by replacing each `href` attribute with a `routerLink` attribute.
 Test your work.